charliecalvert/CloudNotes/Assignments/MarkdownBasics.md

 ## Markdown on the Web

-We will create most of our markdown in **Remarkable**.
+We will create most of our markdown in **Atom**.
 You can optionally go to one of these sites and see if you can get started creating your own Markdown document on line:

 - [http://markable.in](http://markable.in)
 - [http://daringfireball.net/projects/markdown/dingus][daball]